-DPT 5362 OUTCOME ASSESSMENT 2-0-2
+DPT 5361 OUTCOME ASSESSMENT 2-0-1

 This course explores approaches to the appraisal of health, functional outcomes, and the effectiveness of physical therapy interventions.
 Students study specific metrics utilized for outcomes assessment, and analyze common health and rehabilitation outcomes measures in terms of reliability, validity, clinical utility, and cost effectiveness.
 A working knowledge of these topics is developed through lecture, discussion and case-based examples.
-Prerequisites: DPT 5152; 5243; satisfactory completion of all coursework in previous semesters
+Prerequisites: DPT 5152; 5243; satisfactory completion of all coursework in previous semesters healthcare, students will learn to critically evaluate current literature to inform clinical decisions.
+Prerequisites: Satisfactory completion of all coursework in previous semesters